sethiyap/agar-bactopia-pipeline/README.md

 - if you are restoring previous results or intermediates from RDS, point `GADI_DEST` at the matching location under `/scratch/rg42/AGAR/intermediates/...`

-## Copy Finished Results Back To RDS

-After the pipeline finishes on Gadi, use the packaged Gadi-to-RDS upload helper:

-- `scripts/transfer_gadi_to_rds.sh`: the transfer helper
-- `scripts/jobsubmission_transfer_gadi_to_rds.pbs`: the PBS wrapper to submit on Gadi

-The recommended submission pattern is shell `export ...` followed by `qsub -V`.
-This avoids the PBS environment-size problems that can happen with `qsub -v`, especially when `RDS_INCLUDE_DIRS` contains multiple comma-separated paths.

-You must set `RDS_SFTP_USER` explicitly for uploads.
-The packaged helper keeps the RDS host default, but it does not hardcode any personal username or password.

-The packaged wrapper now defaults these paths onto scratch when you do not override them:

-- `DEBUG_LOG_DIR=/scratch/rg42/${USER}/transfer_logs`
-- `RDS_UPLOAD_MANIFEST_DIR=/scratch/rg42/${USER}/.rds_transfer_manifests`

-The packaged wrapper also skips these by default unless you override the
-settings:

-- `RDS_EXCLUDE_DIRS=_work`
-- `RDS_EXCLUDE_FILES=.nextflow.log,.nextflow.log.*`

-By default, the detailed `transfer_gadi_to_rds.*.run.log` is deleted after a successful transfer so scratch does not fill with stale debug traces.
-If you want to keep that helper log for a successful run, set `KEEP_DEBUG_LOG=1` before `qsub`.

-For authentication, `sftp` will usually prompt for your RDS password unless your Gadi session already has working SSH key or agent-based authentication for that RDS endpoint.

-### Useful Transfer Controls

-- `RDS_IGNORE_MANIFEST=1` forces a requeue when files were already recorded in the upload manifest but need to be uploaded again.
-- `RDS_PRIORITIZE_UPLOADS=0` skips the extra ranking step and can help on very large trees with many small files.
-- `RDS_INCLUDE_DIRS` is source-relative and prefix-based.
-It works for exact file paths too, but not shell globs like `*_bracken_only`.
-- `RDS_EXCLUDE_DIRS` defaults to `_work`, so noisy workflow scratch directories are skipped by default.
-- `RDS_EXCLUDE_FILES` defaults to `.nextflow.log,.nextflow.log.*`, so those
-  Nextflow log files are skipped by default.
-- `RDS_EXCLUDE_PATHS` is available when you want to exclude specific source-relative paths rather than whole directory prefixes or basename patterns.

 ## Metadata Sheet Requirements

 The submit wrapper expects exactly one metadata sheet matching